gramps-project/gramps/data/man/en.rst

     gramps -O 'My Family Tree' -i ~/db3.gramps

-The above changes the opened family tree, to do the same, but import both in a temporary family tree and start an interactive session, one may type::
+The above changes the opened family tree.
+To do the same, but import both in a temporary family tree and start an interactive session, one may type::

     gramps -i 'My Family Tree' -i ~/db3.gramps